09 Jul Grow Inner Strengths

 This practice of growing inner strengths is both simple and authentic.
 First, look for opportunities to have an experience of the strength.
 For example, if you are trying to feel more cared about, keep your eyes open for those little moments in a day when someone else is friendly, attentive, including, appreciative, warm, caring, or loving toward you – and let your recognition of these good facts become an experience of feeling cared about, even in small ways.
 Second, help this experience actually sink into your brain – the good that lasts – by staying with it a dozen seconds or more in a row, helping it fill your body, and getting a sense of it sinking into you as you sink into it.
 (Hardwiring Happiness gets into the details of this process.)

-In essence, growing inner strengths boils down to just four words, applied to a positive experience: have it, enjoy it.
+In essence, grow inner strengths boils down to just four words, applied to a positive experience: have it, enjoy it.
 And see for yourself what happens when you do.